mymikemiller/videate/credits/README.md

 ```
 dfx deploy
 ```
-3. If this is the first deploy to a replica (e.g. after using `dfx start --clean`), also initialize canister:
+3. If this is the first deploy to a replica (e.g. after using `dfx start --clean` or `npm run reset`), also initialize the 'serve' canister:
 ```
 dfx canister call serve initialize
 ```
-And use the private did file when deploying the icrc1 ledger:
+And use the private did file when deploying the icrc1 ledger for the first time (the ck_btc canister) so it doesn't complain about "No more values on the wire":
 ```
 npm run private-dids ; npm run deploy
 ```